onestardao/WFGY/TensionUniverse/BlackHole/Q047_origin_of_supermassive_black_holes.md

 To obtain a scalar tension per state, we choose a finite index set `K` of pairs `(z_target_bin, k_BH)` that represent:

-* the redshift and mass bins where early SMBH tension is most pronounced.
+* the redshift and mass bins where early SMBH tension is most pronounced based on survey design and known selection functions.

 We then define: